-Bullets played across the junction between hallways as I hustled down to the corner.
+Bullets played across the junction between hallways as he hustled down to the corner.
 Arctus had barricaded it, at least partially, with a desk and a couple of benches he’d dragged over from somewhere.
-I slid in next to him as he ducked down after firing a burst towards the security taking cover behind a sparking and fizzling mech.
+Kaynor slid in next to the Turian as he ducked down after firing a burst towards the security taking cover behind a sparking and fizzling mech.

 “Download done?
 That was fast.”

-I shook my head, peeking over the metal furniture and yanking my head back with a hiss as a round bounced off my armour’s shields.
+He shook his head, peeking over the metal furniture and yanking his head back with a hiss as a round bounced off his armour’s shields.

 “Not yet, just started the actual download.”

 Arctus sighed.
 “Yeah, knew it was too good to be true when I saw you hustling down here.”

 His eyes played across Kaynor’s arm, then up towards something over his head.
 Glancing, Kaynor realized that, at some point, Arctus had propped a mirror up with a good view of the hallway and the grunts taking cover behind doors, as well as the mech centerpiece for the chaos cake.
 Bodies, blood and burn marks were splashed liberally across the hall, clearly from multiple explosive traps.
 Vaguely, he wondered how many of the bodies out there in the hall were rigged to erupt if jostled wrong, and decided it didn’t bear thinking about.
 Arctus’ voice shook him out of his thoughts.

 “Not wearing your… ah, the download’s going without you.
 That mean no fancy tech tricks like the one you pulled with the first squad?”